Martin Baxa: Early career in Plzeň

-Baxa led ODS during municipal elections in Plzeň in 2010, the only regional city where the party won that year.
-Baxa subsequently became the Mayor of Plzeň, the youngest in the city's history.
-Baxa led ODS again in the 2014 municipal election, in which ODS were expected to lose heavily but eventually finished narrowly behind ANO 2011.
-After ODS formed a coalition with the Czech Social Democratic Party, Christian and Democratic Union – Czechoslovak People's Party and Citizens Patriots, Baxa switched roles with his 1.
-Deputy Mayor Martin Zrzavecký who became the new mayor.
+He led ODS into the municipal elections in Plzeň in 2010, the only regional city where the party won that year.
+As a result, Baxa became the youngest mayor in the city's history in November 2010.

+Baxa led ODS again in the 2014 Plzeň municipal election, in which the party was expected to lose heavily but eventually finished second behind ANO 2011.
+ODS formed a coalition with the Social Democratic Party (ČSSD), KDU-ČSL, and Citizens Patriots, and Baxa switched roles with his first deputy mayor Martin Zrzavecký, who became the new mayor.

-Baxa led ODS during the regional elections in Plzeň in 2016, with the party finishing third and becoming part of the regional government.
+Baxa also led ODS into regional elections in Plzeň in 2016, with the party finishing third and becoming part of the regional government.
 Baxa himself received the highest number of preferential votes.